mkrishna70/Tosca-automation-mk-2026/README.md

          - OnDialogFilure = Recovery
          - Retry level should be TestStep
          - Recovery scenarios should be execute only from execution section

+12. Work states: In Testcase level, we'll see workstates 3 types of workstates
+    a.
+Planned
+    b.
+In_work
+    c.
+Completed